My Bare-Minimum Site

 Click the small box at the right end of the "File Name" field and browse to the SQL folder and select the unifuzz64.dll file.

-The “Entry Point” field is auto filled.
+The "Entry Point" field is filled automatically.
+Don't change it.

 Hit OK